 It’s illegal, of course, but in the TikTok era, social media posts from once-wild places have sparked inconsiderate viral behavior.

 It’s clear that crowds are threatening some of our most precious outdoor areas.
 But nature lovers can team up to make a difference.
-During a month when we celebrate Earth Day, take a pledge to “leave no trace” and learn how to be a steward who is kind in nature and protects the great outdoors.
+You can learn how to be a steward who is kind in nature and protects the great outdoors.

 How you can be kind in nature